Smart lock vs lockbox vs key safe: what works for which property

 Lockboxes get sticky in cold weather.
 The dials freeze if water gets in and you have a guest at 11 p.m. in a snowstorm punching a code into a frozen mechanism.
 WD-40 once a year, indoor-or-sheltered placement, both help.

 Smart locks die at the worst possible moment.
-Battery exhaustion is the headline failure — most have a low-battery warning the host ignores, then a guest arrives at 2 a.m. to a dead lock.
+Battery exhaustion is the one that bites: most have a low-battery warning the host ignores, then a guest arrives at 2 a.m. to a dead lock.
 Mechanical key override exists, but the guest needs the host to talk them through it from a chat window.
 Always keep a backup physical key in a backup lockbox as a fallback layer.

 Key safesshare the lockbox failure modes plus the “backup key still requires the host to be reachable” problem.
 Same WD-40 maintenance.